MurzNN/n/README.md

+# Development is stopped in favor of the project [ni](https://github.com/antfu-collective/ni)

-# `n` – unified command to launch a Node package manager
+## `n` – unified command to launch a Node package manager

 **TL;DR: Forget about package manager names — just always use `n`:**
 ```shell